Trovemaster/TROVE/docs/source/checkpoints.rst

   - contr_quanta.chk is a formatted (ASCII) file with the information on the basis set bookkeeping - mapping of the multimode quantum numbers into a 1D array.
   - contr_descr.chk is a formatted file containing descriptions of the basis sets:

-    individual energies of the basis functions from different sub-classes together with their classifications, symmetries, TROVE quantum number, IDs, largest expansion coefficients used in their assignment as well as a placeholder for the spectroscopic quantum numbers.
+    individual energies of the basis functions from different sub-sets  together with their classifications, symmetries, TROVE quantum number, IDs, largest expansion coefficients used in their assignment as well as a placeholder for the spectroscopic quantum numbers.
 This file can be edited in order to include these spectroscopic quantum numbers.

 - contr_matelem.chk (``matelem``) contains vibrational matrix elements  of the different pars of the Hamiltonian operator (KEO and PEF)